anshulahuja98/gymkhana_portal/README.md

     python manage.py runserver --settings=gymkhana.settings.dev
     ```
 #### DummyData for Testing [OPTIONAL]:

-     `python manage.py createfixture`

   This will populate the database with random values for testing.

+    python manage.py createfixture